 There’s also an option to come into our Highett clinic for face-to-face appointments.

 How Long will Counselling Take?

-Call Bayside Psychotherapy in Melbourne on (03) 9557 9113 to find out how we can help you remove the temptation to binge and purge.
+Call Bayside Psychotherapy in Melbourne on (03) 9557 9113 to find out if we may be suited to assist you.
 Your call is completely confidential, and there’s absolutely no obligation.

 Note: This information is informative only and is not to be used for diagnosis or substitution of appropriate assessment and/or treatment by a registered practitioner.
 Information on this page and our entire site should not be construed as implying that our therapists are specialists in treating any condition whatsoever.
 While some of our therapists may have experience working with people suffering from a specific condition, not all of our therapists do.
 We do not guarantee any particular level of performance, cure or management of symptoms.
 Each case is unique and responds differently with collaboration between client and therapist being crucial.
 Always seek appropriate assessment from a qualified professional such as a GP, psychiatrist, clinical psychologist or social worker especially if you are acutely distressed.